andrewrabert/harmonize/README.md

 ## History

-My audio library is comprised of FLACs, MP3s, cover images, and various metadata files - totaling roughly 500GB.
+My audio library is comprised of FLACs, MP3s, cover images, and various metadata files.
 This is not a problem when I'm on my desktop - wired into the same network as my server.
 However, my laptop and phone use often suffers from poor connectivity and limited storage capacities.
 Further, lossless audio often is a waste as my laptop and phone are used in